English 3450a: Old English (Fall 2020)Posted: May 20, 2020

 The study of Old English language and literature.
 Instruction in basic Old English grammar and syntax, translation practice, and an introduction to the language’s literary and historical context.

 As this suggests, our main goal will be to learn the Language.
-The English we speak today is derived largely from that spoken in the Anglo-Saxon period.
+The English we speak today is derived largely from that spoken in the Old English period.
 Indeed, although the English language has borrowed a huge number of words from other languages, our core vocabulary, as much as 80% of the words we use in daily conversation, have their origins in Old English.
-The Anglo-Saxons often had different words for things we have since borrowed words to discuss—and of course we have developed many words for things the Anglo-Saxons had no knowledge of or reason to discuss!
+Speakers of Old English often had different words for things we have since borrowed words to discuss—and of course we have developed many words for things they had no knowledge of or reason to discuss!
 But they might well recognise many of the words we use to tie our sentences together and discuss every day activities.

 Although it will not be the main focus of the course, students will complement their study of the Old English language with some study of its speakers and the culture in which it was used.
-We will discuss the range of Anglo-Saxon literature, learn about Anglo-Saxon culture and history, investigate the place of the Anglo-Saxons among their European contemporaries, and read some Anglo-Saxon literature in translation along side our readings in the original language.
+We will discuss the range of Old English literature, learn about early Medieval culture and history, investigate the place of the inhabitants of Early Medieval England among their European contemporaries, and read some Old English literature in translation along side our readings in the original language.